Vishwata-R/POWER-BI/README.md

 ## Methodology

-The analysis was conducted using Power BI.
+The analysis was conducted using Power BI and python.
 The data source used for this analysis is [ provided by my  Professor ].

 ## Additional Considerations

-Data is refreshed [daily/weekly] to provide up-to-date insights for decision-making.
+Data is refreshed [monthly] to provide up-to-date insights for decision-making.
 The insights derived from this dashboard provide actionable information for strategic decision-making in areas such as marketing, product development, and risk management.
 These insights facilitate effective customer segmentation, enabling personalized marketing campaigns and tailored financial product offerings.

 ## How to Use This Repository